 Models can be made formal and mathematically/logically sound.
 We can say definitive things by using models.
 For example, we can assert that a model is deterministic, meaning that given the same inputs it will always produce the same outputs.
-No such absolute assertion is possible with any physical realization of a system.
-If our model is a good abstraction of the physical system (here, "good abstraction" means that it omits only unnecessary details), then the definitive assertion about the model gives us confidence in the physical realization.
+If our model omits only unnecessary details, then the definitive assertion about the model gives us confidence in the physical realization.
 Such confidence is hugely valuable, particularly for embedded systems where malfunctions can threaten human lives.
 Studying models of systems gives us insight into how those systems will behave in the physical world.

-Additionally, using models in modern engineering became very attractive from an efficiency and economic point of view.
-Models are faster and cheaper to construct and easier to manipulate than the real (physical, full-scale) artifacts they describe.
-Computer models are used in many engineering disciplines to analyze and predict the behavior of the systems they describe.
-Engineers use dedicated software tools to interactively create and manipulate the models and to simulate/evaluate the behavior of the systems using various test scenarios.
-In experimental setups, models can be subjected to stimuli and conditions that would not be feasible or just be too dangerous to carry out with the real artifact.
+Additionally, using models in modern engineering became very attractive from efficiency and economic point of view.
+Models are faster and cheaper to construct and easier to manipulate than the real (physical, full-scale) artefacts they describe.
+Computer models are used in many engineering disciplines to analyze and predict the behaviour of the systems they describe.
+Engineers use dedicated software tools to interactively create and manipulate the models and to simulate/evaluate the behaviour of the systems using various test scenarios.
+In experimental setups, models can be subjected to stimuli and conditions that would not be feasible or just be too dangerous to carry out with the real artefact.

 Finally, working with models strongly enables design automation.
-(Formal) Models can be checked for language conformance, internal consistency and completeness, and ultimately can be used to analyze the properties of the systems they describe.
-When these models are made machine readable, software tools can be constructed to manipulate the models and to perform automated operations on them like checking the consistency, constraints and completeness of the model and execute internal model transformations.
-This offers a great benefit, since carrying out these operations by humans would be too error-prone or could simply be not feasible due to the size or complexity of the model.
+When (formal) models are made machine readable, software tools can be constructed to manipulate the models and to perform automated operations on them like checking the consistency, constraints and completeness of the model and execute internal model transformations.
+This offers a great benefit since carrying out these operations by humans would be too error-prone or could simply be not feasible due to the size or complexity of the model.